WheatonCS/Lexos/BackendProgrammingGuide.md

             2. get result(optional, usually we don't need to get the result in a 'GET' request)
             3. render_template
         * 'POST' request (sometimes we need to use `if` `else` to handle 'POST', because we need to render different templates, for example see `topword()`)
-            1. get result
+            1. get the calculation result
             2. turn result into display form (generally handles something like generating a preview of the result) or save the result in a file (for download) (optional)
-            3. savefilemanager (optional)
+            3. savefilemanager (only when the file manager is changed)
             4. cache session
             5. render_template or send_file